FSCI

 Whether functioning mechanisms exist to detect and respond to foodborne disease issues, measured as the percentage of a set of criteria met.

-Whether the country has any health-related food taxes, which are used to discourage consumption of unhealthy foods.
+Whether the country has any health-related food environment policies, which are used to discourage consumption of unhealthy foods and beverages or encourage the consumption of healthy foods and beverages.

 Accountability